Pan-Seared Radishes with Miso Butter

 Togarashi powder, a Japanese mixture of spices that always contains chiles, can be found in ethnic markets.
 (It might also be labeled shichimi togarashi.)
 Or you can make your own.

-2 tablespoons unsalted butter (1/4 stick), at room temperature
+- 2 tablespoons unsalted butter (1/4 stick), at room temperature

-2 tablespoonsred miso paste, at room temperature
+- 2 tablespoons red miso paste, at room temperature

-1/4 teaspoontogarashi powder
+- 1/4 teaspoon togarashi powder

-3 bunches medium radishes with their tops
+- 3 bunches medium radishes with their tops

-2 tablespoonsvegetable oil
+- 2 tablespoons vegetable oil